entrusc/Pi-OLED/README.md

 how to build?
 =============

 The entire project is build with maven.
-Just clone the master branch, change to the directory and run maven like this:
+Just clone the master branch, change to the cloned directory and run maven like this:

     mvn install